-Our Co-op offers a home shop service to people who are confined to their homes due to illness or injury and who have no one who can shop for them.
-If an outbreak occurs in our community, the service will be limited to certain staple items, and offered only as staffing and delivery is available.
-To learn more about the service and to complete an application, visit the Home Shop Service page on our website.
+Our Co-op offers a personal shopping service to seniors, people who are confined to their homes due to illness or injury and who have no one who can shop for them.
+To learn more about the service and to complete an application, visit the Personal Shopping Service page on our website.

 What about Co-op events and cooking classes?